rupanjanaghosh9/Akaike-assignment/README.md

 The project relies on third-party APIs (Google News RSS, Google Translator, and gTTS), which require an active internet connection.
 Any downtime or rate limits on these services may affect functionality.

 ## **Conclusion**
-This project provides a **web-based AI-driven sentiment analysis tool** that extracts news, performs sentiment evaluation, generates comparative insights, and offers Hindi text-to-speech conversion.
+This project provides a **web-based sentiment analysis tool** that extracts news, performs sentiment evaluation, generates comparative insights, and offers Hindi text-to-speech conversion.
 APIs allow external systems to interact with the data efficiently.

 **End of Documentation.**